 There is no safe level of radiation, according to the National Academy of Sciences.
 Children, unborn babies and women are more susceptible to the effects of radiation.
 Ingesting radiation is extremely dangerous.
 More…

-Tuna near San Diego, California was found to contain radiation from Japan.
+Tuna near San Diego was found to contain radiation from Japan.
+Kelp along the Orange County coast also contained Fukushima radiation.
 Radiation monitoring is inadequate.
 Government resources and priorities for radiation monitoring are too low to protect us.
 More…

 Take Action Today